Licensed Yacht BrokersYachts for SaleLION'S DEN - WESTPORT FOR SALE

 Master head

-The master head is luxuriously appointed with two wall‑mounted vanities crowned by stone countertops and paired with two mirrors, a frameless glass shower with a mounted stone bench, and two Headhunter toilets with Toto.
-Floor‑to‑ceiling marble walls complete the spa‑like ambience.
+The master head is a sanctuary of stone and glass, featuring two wall-mounted vanities crowned with stone countertops set before two mirrors.
+A frameless glass shower pairs with a mounted stone bench to balance elegance and comfort, while two Headhunter toilets with Toto elevate convenience.
+Floor-to-ceiling marble walls envelop the space in a refined, spa-like ambiance.

-The identical aft VIP en‑suite heads to port and starboard feature wall‑mounted vanities with stone countertops and a mirror, a frameless glass shower with a mounted stone bench, a Headhunter toilet, and dramatic floor‑to‑ceiling marble walls.
+Identical VIP en-suite heads are positioned aft to port and starboard, each appointed with wall-mounted vanities topped by stone countertops and complemented by a mirror.
+The bathing space is defined by a frameless glass shower with a mounted stone bench, while a Headhunter toilet and floor-to-ceiling marble walls underscore a refined, contemporary finish.

 Guest head

-The guest head presents a wall‑mounted vanity with stone countertop and mirror, a frameless glass shower with a mounted stone bench, a Headhunter toilet, and floor‑to‑ceiling marble walls for an elevated finish.
+Impeccably appointed, the guest head features a sleek wall-mounted vanity crowned with a stone countertop and an accompanying mirror.
+Floor-to-ceiling marble walls envelop a frameless glass shower with a mounted stone bench, while a dependable Headhunter toilet completes this refined, spa-like sanctuary.

 Guest stateroom / starboard